mr-c/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * Only open-source software available.

 * The standard SD Desktop service is unsuitable for data processing under the Secondary Use of Health and Social Data Act.
-Please check this specific user guide: [SD Desktop for secondary use](./sd-desktop-audited.md) to learn about the precise requirements to access datasets approved by the Findata authority.
+Please check this specific user guide: [SD Desktop for secondary use](./sd-desktop-audited.md) to access datasets approved and provided by the Findata authority.

 ### Authentication